pau1a/Arklowdun/docs/search.md

 One-character queries are ignored **except** prefix filename searches when a `files_index` table is present.
 Developers can override the front-end rule with `VITE_SEARCH_MINLEN`.

+## Command Palette

+- Open with ⌘K on macOS or Ctrl+K on Windows/Linux, or click the magnifying glass in the sidebar.
+- Palette appears as a centered modal dialog (`role="dialog"`) with a search input using `role="combobox"`; results render in a `role="listbox"`.
+- Items accept `{ kind, title, subtitle, action }` to allow future commands beyond search.
+Results are shown in backend order without client-side sorting.
+- Arrow keys navigate results; Enter activates; Esc or backdrop closes and focus returns to the main application.
+- The shortcut is ignored when focus is inside an input, textarea, or other editable region.
+- Active options scroll smoothly unless the user prefers reduced motion.

 ## Engine Hygiene